hossbeast/fab/doc/ff.md

 2. Add its top-level path to my $FAB_REQUIRES list for cflags inclusion
 3. Place the resolved reference at the top of the lookup scope in the current module

-ex. require common      //
+ex. import common      //
-ex. require libxlinux
+ex. import libxlinux

+## require

+Demand only that another module be loaded.
+It does not affect the scope of the current module.

 # example